shahbaz4595/grinding-leetcode-with-javascript/README.md

         - Day 1
             - Count Odd Numbers in an Interval Range
             - Average Salary Excluding the Minimum and Maximum Salary
+        - Day 2
+            - Number of 1 Bits (Hammig Weight)
+            - Subtract the Product and Sum of Digits of an Integer